 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The deferred inflows are directly related to pension reporting and OPEB reporting.
+The deferred inflows are directly related to pension reporting and OPEB reporting, the deferred credit on bonds payable and the deferred inflow related to 16th section future lease payments.

-See Note 15 for further details.
+See Note 8, 9 and 15 for further details.